Atlanta Construction Accident Lawyer

 Always notify your immediate supervisor or other responsible parties at the site after an accident, especially in instances where you are injured at work and plan to file a workers’ compensation claim.

 You have a legal right to use workers’ compensation insurance if you have been injured at work.
-The best practice is to notify management in writing and save a copy of the written notification for yourself.
+The recommended approach is to notify management in writing and keep a copy of the notification for your records.

 An email also serves the purpose of notifying your supervisor and provides you with a copy of the communication in case notification receipt is ever challenged.